 B. STAIRCASE REGULATION- Complying with Building Requirements

 Some loft conversions may not require specific planning permission.
 However, everyone must comply with specific building regulations for safety implications.
+You can check your local regulations and requirements using the gov website or visit here.

 These are the regulations you need to consider for your staircase design: